advanced-js/syllabus/README.md

 ### Workflow

+If you're using GitHub Desktop, [these instructions](https://help.github.com/desktop/guides/contributing/) will help explain the Git/GitHub concepts.
+Here are the overall steps:

 1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/advanced-js)).
 1. Clone the repository to your computer.
 1. Open the `index.html` file in a browser and open the Developer Tools.